 Seeing the need, and having the approval of Bishop Freking, Fr.
 James Grennan appointed a building committee during the summer of 1961 to make plans for a parochial school.
 Appointed to the committee were: Bill Broeckelman, Gilbert Campbell, Alvin Conway, Henry Kuhlman, Leo Ludwig, Phil Meitl, Fred Rietcheck, Bernard Robben, Jim Robben, Gabe Scheetz, Martin Weber, and Leo Weigel.

 Ground was broken for St. Joseph’s School at ceremonies on October 4, 1961, in the block north of the church.
-Following the ground breaking there was a solemn opening ceremony and each of the volunteer campaign workers was blessed by Bishop Freking.
+Following the ground breaking there was a solemn opening ceremony and each volunteer campaign worker was blessed by Bishop Freking.
 Construction was scheduled to start immediately and be completed by September 1962.
-The school was completed by August 31, 1962 and opened for its first day of school on August 31, 1962, with 149 pupils.
-The orginal staff members were: Admisistrator – Fr.
+The school was completed by August 31, 1962 and opened for its first day of School on August 31, 1962, with 149 pupils.
+The original staff members were: Administrator – Fr.
 James Grennan; Principal – Sister Barbara Bader, who also taught the sixth grade and part of the fifth grade; Martha Feldt Hamer, fourth grade and part of the fifth grade; Sister Marie Goretti Wissabaum, third grade and part of the second grade; Sister Mary Stalker, first grade and part of the second grade; Ardella Frantz, part time music teacher; School Lunch Supervisor, Ester Robben and assistant, Norma Plummer; and Custodian, Bernard Robben.

 At the first general assembly, Fr.
 Grennan addressed the student body and faculty with these words, “Let this be our basic philosophy, WORK HARD, PLAY HARD, PRAY HARD.”